betterscientificsoftware/bssw.io/Articles/Blog/ExperiencesIntegratingMOABAndVisIt.md

 Some insets represent critical regions of open ocean while others represent inland water bodies such as the Chesapeake Bay.
 Both MPAS and ROMS use MOAB to store and manage the data and, in particular, to also handle coupling between the global and regional models.

-The global ocean visualization, above, involves a number different MOAB data sources and plots thereof together with VisIt's **Threshold** operator set to display different features of interest.
+The global ocean visualization, above, involves a number of different MOAB data sources and plots thereof together with VisIt's **Threshold** operator set to display different features of interest.
-Then, these multiple plots were layered, somewhat tediously, as concentric, spherical shells using VisIt's **Transform** operator with various [cmocean](https://visit-sphinx-github-user-manual.readthedocs.io/en/develop/using_visit/MakingItPretty/Color_tables.html#the-cmocean-color-tables) color maps applied.
+Then these multiple plots were layered, somewhat tediously, as concentric, spherical shells using VisIt's **Transform** operator with various [cmocean](https://visit-sphinx-github-user-manual.readthedocs.io/en/develop/using_visit/MakingItPretty/Color_tables.html#the-cmocean-color-tables) color maps applied.
 This helps to provide context for individual inset regions depicted in insets at left.

 Of the [150+ database plugins](https://github.com/visit-dav/visit/tree/develop/src/databases) in VisIt, [MOAB](https://github.com/visit-dav/visit/tree/develop/src/databases/MOAB) is the only plugin employing SSF collective parallel I/O via HDF5.